Faculty

 violin | piano (in-person & online)

-Ms. Murthy holds a B.A. in Music Education from Indiana University and a M.B.A. from Lehigh University.
-She is certified by the Suzuki Association of the Americas and has extensive experience teaching and performing classical music.
-She is a member of the Moravian University Community Orchestra and performs locally at events.
+Ms. Murthy also has extensive experience performing classical music.
+She is a member of the Moravian University Community Orchestra and performs at a variety of local events.

 Matthew Nieznay